 Buttery potatoes that are soft in the center and crispy on the outside will quickly become the star at dinner time, even if their role is to be a side dish.
 See all of my healthy side dishes.

 Sure, we all love a good mashed potato recipe, but the flavor and texture of oven-roasted potatoes can’t be beat.

 - Easy and healthy.
-Paleo and Whole30 friendly, potatoes can be a part of a well-balanced diet.
+Paleo, Whole30 friendly, and Gluten Free, potatoes can be a part of a well-balanced diet.
 Potatoes are low in fat and provide a fair amount of potassium, vitamin C, and other nutrients.

 - Affordable.
 Potatoes are one of the cheapest foods.
 Even if purchasing organic, you’ll still get a lot of bang for your buck!

 - Versatile side dish.
-Serve alongside meatloaf, pot roast, or even baked chicken; these oven-roasted potatoes go with everything.
+Serve alongside Greek meatloaf, Slow Cooker Pot Roast with Onion Soup Mix, or even Baked Ranch Chicken; these oven-roasted potatoes go with everything.

 - Meal prep champion.
 We don’t often think of making oven-roasted potatoes ahead of time.
 How do the potatoes stay crispy?
 Don’t worry; I’ll share my tips below.

 All you need for this healthy side dish are three simple ingredients.